IIEWFL/prog6221-part-2-nikkigordhan/README.md

 <h4> Changes made from Part 1: </h4>
 <p>The changes I made from Part 1 for Part 2 is explained below:</br>
 	1. In Part 1 my scale an ingredient  did not work properly.The scaled variable should be equal to the new value of the ingredient  quantity in the 		ingredient  list. </br>
 	2. In Part 1 my reset the ingredient  quantity did not work properly.
-The scaled variable should be equal to the new value of ingredient  quanttiy in the 	  ingredient  list. </br>
+The scaled variable should be equal to the new value of ingredient  quantiyy in the 	  ingredient  list. </br>
 	3. When the user runs the application they can chose an option, if they chose to scale a recipe first an error will occur as they did not create a recipe 	  'object' yet.